- Well-being Projects

 Graduate students have various academic and research demands, in addition to other life commitments.
-Teaching Assistants (TAs) and Tutor Markers (TMs) also have a unique university experience as they juggle life as both a student and a teacher.
+Teaching Assistants (TAs) also have a unique university experience as they juggle life as both a student and a teacher.

-- Evidence-based strategies for building their own resilience.
+- Evidence-based strategies for building your own resilience

-- Available campus mental health and well-being resources and the role graduate students can play is assisting students in distress.
+- Increase awareness of support services for mental health and well-being at SFU and the role graduate students can play is assisting students in distress

 - Identify concrete strategies for creating a supportive and engaging learning environment that enhances well-being